safeledger logo

 (8)

-What is Business Setup in the SAIF Zone?
+What is Business Setup in SAIF Zone?

 Business setup in Sharjah Airport International Freezone (aka SAIF Zone) means establishing a company within this strategic zone for trading, industrial, and service businesses.
 It allows entrepreneurs and investors to benefit from 100% foreign ownership, tax exemptions, and a valid trade license, enabling legal operations across the UAE.